fuas-dverse/marketplace/README.md

 ---

-# Marketplace Application - v4
+# Marketplace Application

-This is the fourth version of the Marketplace application, providing CRUD functionalities using FastAPI, PostgreSQL, and NATS for messaging.
+This is the final version of the Marketplace application, providing CRUD functionalities using FastAPI, PostgreSQL, and NATS for messaging.
 The app also has a simple frontend to interact with in a more user-friendly manner.
-The register and login functionalities are on a very basic level due to the goal of using our group authentication service.
-Starting from this version, the project is integrated with the group's gateway and all the endpoints are configuired to use it.
+The events are used by notification service for demonstration and displayed in the frontend.
+I also created auth-service and frontend that are now added to the docker compose together with the api gateway so creating the containers allows to interact with the full system.

 ## Features

 1. **Product Listings**: Add, view, and search product listings with detailed information, including ratings.
 2. **Transactions & Reviews**: Handle transactions and manage product reviews for a full marketplace experience.
 3. **Real-Time Messaging**: Uses NATS to demontrate the messaging possibilities.
+4. **Notifications**: The service listens to specified topics and shows the events to the user.
+5. **Auth**: Simple service and frontend, that are available for everyone and after login redirect to the inital applictaion.
+6. **User data**: User can update, export and delete their own data.

 ## Project Structure